Contents

 - Greenhouse Gas (GHG)Those gaseous constituents of the atmosphere, both natural and anthropogenic (human-caused), that absorb and emit radiation at specific wavelengths within the spectrum of terrestrial radiation emitted by the Earth’s surface, by the atmosphere itself, and by clouds.
 This property causes the greenhouse effect, whereby heat is trapped in Earth’s atmosphere (CDR Primer, 2022).

-- MaterialityAn acceptable difference between reported Removals/emissions and what an auditor determines is the actual Removal/emissions.
+- MaterialityAn acceptable difference between reported Removals/emissions or Reductions/emissions and what an auditor determines is the actual Removal/emissions or Reduction/emissions.

 - ModuleIndependent components of Isometric Certified Protocols which are transferable between and applicable to different Protocols.

-- ProjectAn activity or process or group of activities or processes that alter the condition of a Baseline and leads to Removals.
+- ProjectAn activity or process or group of activities or processes that alter the condition of a Baseline and leads to Removals or Reductions.

 - Project Design DocumentThe document, written by a Project Proponent, which records key characteristics of a Project and which forms the basis for Project Validation and evaluation in accordance with the relevant Certified Protocol.
 (Also known as “PDD”).

-- Project Design Document (PDD)The document that clearly outlines how a Project will generate rigorously quantifiable Additional high-quality Removals.
+- Project Design Document (PDD)The document that clearly outlines how a Project will generate rigorously quantifiable Additional high-quality Removals or Reductions.

-- Project ProponentThe organization that develops and/or has overall legal ownership or control of a Removal Project.
+- Project ProponentThe organization that develops and/or has overall legal ownership or control of a Removal or Reduction Project.

 - ProtocolA document that describes how to quantitatively assess the net amount of CO₂ removed by a process.
 To Isometric, a Protocol is specific to a Project Proponent's process and comprised of Modules representing the Carbon Fluxes involved in the CDR process.
 A Protocol measures the full carbon impact of a process against the Baseline of it not occurring.

-- RegistryA database that holds information on Verified Removals based on Protocols.
+- RegistryA database that holds information on Verified Removals and Reductions based on Protocols.
 Registries Issue Credits, and track their ownership and Retirement.

 - RemovalThe term used to represent the CO₂ taken out of the atmosphere as a result of a CDR process.